 |Assessment||AS (Year 1)||A Level (Year 2)|

-Physics is an excellent qualification, well thought of by employers.
-It is an essential subject for a wide range of degree courses in Science and Engineering.
-The career possibilities are extensive ranging from industrial and scientific research through management, business and finance, to medicine and education.
+A-level physics is well thought of by employers, and essential for a wide range of degree courses in science & engineering.
+Career possibilities range from industrial and scientific research through management, business and finance, to medicine and education.

 Gina –studying Engineering at Cambridge University

 James – studying Mathematics at Oxford University

 Grace – studying Biomedical Engineering at King’s College London

 Mary – studying Structural Engineering and Architecture at Sheffield University

 It is essential that you have gained at least grade B in Higher Tier Maths and a B in Physics or Double Science.
 Most students will take Maths AS/A Level alongside Physics.
 Students studying for Physics A-level should have achieved an average GCSE point score of 5.5 or above and at least a grade C in English.

 In common with all subjects, at A Level there is a significant leap in the demands made on you and in the expectations of the staff teaching you.
 You will succeed if you are motivated to work consistently and give your studies the time and energy they require.

 Essential: approximately £40 anticipated for new textbook and CDROM.
 All students will be expected to provide their own textbook and revision guide, stationery and calculators.

 Optional: we organise visits to a number of venues, this year including Diamond Light near Oxford and CERN in Switzerland.
 Cost may range from £10 for a day trip to £300 for a CERN residential course.